nhab/Nilx/README.md

 ## Hashset < T >
     Is an unordered collection of unique elements.
-    - The HashSet class implements the ICollection, IEnumerable, IReadOnlyCollection, ISet, IEnumerable, IDeserializationCallback, and ISerializable interfaces.

 ## Graph
     - The graphs are data structures characterized by nodes(or vertices) and edges joining the nodes
     - Adjacency Matrix Indicies of row and column will represent the vertices and the values in each cell represent edges.
  -------------------------------------------------------------------------------------
 # DDD
 ## DDD